 As you may know, I’m a party decorations designer and an accountability coach for personal development.
 You can check out all my stuff on this blog, or in my Etsy shop.
 Because of this, my pictures involve mostly party decorations, and a few of yours truly.
 You can check out a few of the photos I’ve taken using my in home photography studio below.

 And, with the right lighting and good use of the timer on your tripod you can even get some good pictures of yourself if you’re in influencer or a business owner.
 Say cheese!

 So, what do you think about this in-home photography studio setup?
 Tell me in the comments if you will be adding these items to your in-home studio and what you’ll be photographing!
 Can’t wait to hear.

 Check out these related articles:

 Lastly, I’d like to thank you for taking the time to read this blog!
 I hope this gives you some ideas about how to easily set up your own studio.
-I love to help you celebrate life through party decorations and positivity!
-I’d love to connect with you.
-Additionally, Reach out to me on Instagram and let’s chat.
-Get started celebrating your life!
-Lastly, grab your FREE gratitude journal printable or by subscribing to my podcast, The Celebration Effect Podcast!
-I can’t wait to connect with you more.
+Tell me below what you thought!
+I love to help you celebrate life through party decorations and beyond.
+Above all, I’d love to connect with you.
+Reach out to me on Instagram and let’s chat, or continue celebrating your life with The Celebration Effect.